AndersDeath/diary2/000-current.md

 # 06 July - Thursday - Yerevan - 280 day of immigration

 I was coding for whole day.
+It was a hell.